The Belko Experiment (2016)

 Why do these screams matter?

 In our first clip, Leandra is fleeing down a stairwell with her boyfriend and the security guard when she is accosted in the stairway by her boss and Wendell.
-After her companions are bludgeoned and stabbed, respectively, Wendell is instructed to grab Leandra.
+After her companions are bludgeoned and stabbed in a flurry of violence, Wendell is instructed to grab Leandra.

 Wendell’s attempt to explain his actions in killing his friend echo closely how he rationalizes his sexual harassment of Leandra.
 In both cases, Wendell expresses a victim mentality.
 He had to kill his friend because otherwise, he might not rack up enough kills to survive.
 He had to harass Leandra because she insisted on playing hard to get.
 In both cases, Wendell resists taking accountability, and his ability to rationalize his actions, no matter how heinous, makes him a threat.
 Leandra’s scream in this scene reflects the immediate danger she is facing as well as her anger that Wendell’s violence has been allowed to exist unchecked for so long.
 Her scream is one of rage no longer confined through subtle threats of professional retribution.
 It is a scream only given space to exist once all cultural norms are abandoned.